2018-2019 RESIDENTIAL LIVING POLICIES AND PROCEDURES

 The dates and times the halls will close and re-open are available on the Office of Residence Life web site.
 Students who fail to notify Residence Life or follow proper break housing procedures are in violation of the Community Standards and may face sanctions and/or fines.
 Students who receive permission to remain on campus when the University is closed are still subject to all University policies.
 Students who violate campus policy while on campus during a University break may be asked to find other off campus accommodations for the remainder of the break period, and may not be permitted to stay on campus during subsequent break periods.
-Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break; excluding residents of the Junior/Senior specific community.
+Students with permission to remain in the residence halls over a closed period will not be permitted to have guests during the break (excluding students with 12-month housing agreements).
 Guest privileges will resume when the residence halls reopen for the general resident population.

 Room changes are accommodated through the Open Room Change Process, which begins the second week of the Fall and Spring semesters.
 Students are not permitted to make a room change without prior approval from the Office of Residence Life.
 An unauthorized room change may result in a fine of $50 per student and possible disciplinary action.
 No student, under any circumstances, can force another student to move out of their assigned space.
 Any such efforts will be referred for disciplinary action.
 During the first weeks of each semester, the Office of Residence Life may consolidate rooms when necessary.